Artifacts

 Creating Code Artifacts

-// Server-side: Create code artifact annotation
+// Server-side: Create code artifact part

 const codeArtifact = {

-type: 'artifact',
+type: 'data-artifact',

 data: {